It’s January 2024, a new day for the agency.

 For B2B brands, it means pinning down one or more areas of specialism:

-Get it right, and you’ll be in the sweet spot of what your audience is looking for (“Star Wars-themed murder mystery parties for middle-aged men in Greater London?
+But get it right, and you’ll be in the sweet spot of what your ideal audience is looking for (“Star Wars-themed murder mystery parties for middle-aged men in Manchester?
 Now we're talking!”)

 ‘Why do agencies struggle to niche?’